What To Consider When Buying A Mattress Topper?

 With so many mattress topper reviews available, it can be hard to choose the right one for you.
 It’s important to get it right first time, because most manufacturers won’t allow you to return it, unless it’s faulty.

 Here’s what to think about when buying a mattress topper.
 Bearing these in mind will help you choose the best mattress topper for you.

-Latex will give you a medium to firm feel.
+Natural Latex will give you a medium-to-firm feel.
 Memory foam gives you a medium feel.
 Down isn’t about firmness, it’s about a soft, plush feeling.

 How much support are you looking for?
 If you want a mattress topper that hugs your body and supports your posture, you might like a highly supportive mattress topper.
 Try latex or memory foam.

 A down topper adds luxury and comfort.
 It provides a sinking-in feeling, not a supportive one.

 Mattress toppers are typically 2-8 inches thick.
 Choose a thickness that suits your sleeping style, your current mattress condition, and size.
 If you’re looking for the best mattress topper for side sleepers, have an old mattress, or weigh more than average, go for the thickest toppers.